neelsmith/GreekAndLatinSyntax/README.md

 The notebook relies on an unpublished package (the invaluable [`PlutoGrid` package](https://github.com/lungben/PlutoGrid.jl) by Benjamin Lungwitz).
 For that reason, it comes with accompanying `Project.toml` and `Manifest.toml` files in the `pluto` directory.
 If you start a Pluto server and open `pluto/ctssyntaxer.jl`, it should be able to build all the resources it needs (eventually: the first build especially will be slow).

 Note that this limitation does not apply to notebooks for reading annoated texts.
+They Pluto's internal package manager, and do not need external `*.toml` files.